microsoft/pxt-adafruit/olddocs/js/serial-library.md

 serial.writeLine("this is a line")
 ```

-Theoretically, you can dump more sophisticated data and then read it back in the event that two micro:bits should be connected to each other over serial.
+Theoretically, you can dump more sophisticated data and then read it back in the event that two @boardname@s should be connected to each other over serial.
 We have not tested this scenario yet as we have yet to expose functionality that allows re-routing the serial ports to the edge connector.

 * write an image